ktcarr/RO-change-over-time/README.md

 ---
 ## **Overview**
-The RO practial lecture, we will demonstrate how to use the `XRO` framework for **Recharge-Oscillator (RO) model** fitting, simulations, and reforecasting.
+The RO practical lecture, we will demonstrate how to use the `XRO` framework for **Recharge-Oscillator (RO) model** fitting, simulations, and reforecasting.

 ***Extended Nonlinear Recharge Oscillator (XRO) framework***